 His soulful, raspy voice–think Chris Stapleton or Luke Combs–navigates various styles with ease, and is perfectly suited for country ballads, upbeat radio hits, and even bluegrass and rockabilly.
 His songwriting ventures into each of these areas, showcasing the best of country music’s relatability.
 Aldridge’s music is honest, and even humorous.
 In his 2020 release “Hometown Girl,” he sings wryly about his relationship with his wife: “It’s been four years and she still ain’t tired of my face.”
 His second release of the year, “All Because of You,” is a fun tribute to the “small town guitar pickers, beer drinkers, country singers, dirt-road riders, back-pew sliders, sinners like me.”
 Love, heartbreak, and country living are the themes, and humor, positivity, and candor are the hallmarks of his music.

-Aldridge is currently focused on songwriting and recording as he prepares to hit the stage once more.
-He heard “You’re going to Hollywood!” from music industry giants Katy Perry, Lionel Ritchie, and Luke Bryan, but Nashville is his goal.
+In 2022, Peyton returned to the TV stage as a performer on NBC’s The Voice, where he moved through the competition all the way to the ‘knockout’ round before returning to Mississippi.
+Music industry giant Jon Legend was his coach, but Nashville is Peyton’s goal.
 With dreams of one day performing on the stage of the Grand Ole Opry, Aldridge believes his purpose is to share his God-given gifts with others, and that is what he will continue to do.

 You can listen to more of Aldridge’s music on all digital platforms, and keep up with him on his website: peytonaldridge.com.